|•Seine River Cruises »||• Moulin Rouge »|

 So, we've have opened our little black book of Paris gourmet food addresses and put the best stuff into a downloadable e-book.
 Discover the belly of Paris — wine tastings, cooking classes, little-known specialty shops.
 We also include 148 recommended restaurants, most of them not well known to visitors.

-Get behind the scenes of the Paris food world.
+Learn all about the most famous French foods, as well.
+Get behind the scenes of the Paris cuinary world.

 Caviar, foie gras, oysters, cheese, champagne and of course, truffles.